 Camp Lake Stephens near Oxford has welcomed campers of all ages to the piney woods of north Mississippi for more than 60 years.
-Thanks to the “CAMPaign” fundraising effort, the camp features 24 new cabins, and other facilities - including a new worship center - are being constructed or refurbished.
+Thanks to the “CAMPaign” fundraising effort, the camp features 24 cabins, a worship center other facilities.
 For those willing to “step out on a limb,” Lake Stephens also offers high and low ropes courses.

-Wesley Pines, located in Gallman, has provided opportunities for quiet reflection, spiritual growth, and meaningful fellowship on its 266-acre campus since 1961.
-Wesley Pines is more than a camp; it’s also a conference and retreat center.
-The Durr Wise Center, with a meeting hall, kitchen, and accommodations for up to 96, and the smaller Rodney Smith Retreat Center, host a variety of events.
+Wesley Pines, located in Gallman, has provided opportunities for quiet reflection, spiritual growth and meaningful fellowship on its 266-acre campus since 1961.
+Wesley Pines is more than a camp-- it is also a conference and retreat center.
+The Durr Wise Center has a meeting hall, kitchen and accommodations for up to 96.
+The smaller Rodney Smith Retreat Center can host a variety of events.
 Wesley Pines is open year-round.
-Its facilities also include a one-mile Prayer Trail, rappelling tower, and swimming pool.
+Its facilities also include a one-mile prayer trail, rappelling tower and swimming pool.

 Seashore Assembly Conference and Retreat Center in Biloxi is set on 12 acres of historic wooded property looking out over the Gulf of Mexico.
-SUMA offers a variety of opportunities for group gatherings and special meetings.
-For housing, we have Frazer Hall a motel style building with private rooms and suites.
+The Seashore United Methodist Assembly (SUMA) offers a variety of opportunities for group gatherings and special meetings.
+For housing, we have Frazer Hall, a motel style building with private rooms and suites.
 We also have eight dorm rooms with eight bunk beds in each dorm.
 The dorms can hold 128 people.
-Meals can be provided and served in our campus dinning hall.
-The dinning hall can accommodate up to 106 people.
+Meals can be provided and served in our campus dining hall.
+The dining hall can accommodate up to 106 people.